Bioconductor/bioconductor.org/content/about/awards.md

 # Important dates:
 * Deadline for nominations: May 20, 2022.
-[BiocAward 2022 Nomination Form](https://forms.gle/u7iWAiRUYaB8pR4H8)
 * Notification about the awards: at the Bioconductor conference and via email, if the awardee does not attend the conference.